 SC real estate attorney Alicia Thompson has been practicing law in the Myrtle Beach area for more than 15 years.
 Alicia and her husband, Greg, have three young children and a dog named Waffles.
 Today, she’s answering questions about Myrtle Beach and South Carolina development and commercial real estate!

-First, a few fun questions.
+First, five fun questions.
 Alicia’s local recommendations:

 - First neighborhood you lived in Myrtle Beach: My husband and I lived in Market Common, also known to us and our neighbors as the “bubble”.
 Our neighbors remain some of our closest friends today.